Best mega-cap semiconductor stocks to invest in 2026

 Lam Research (NASDAQ:LRCX)

-Lam Research Corporation is a leading global supplier of wafer fabrication equipment and services to the semiconductor industry.
+Lam Research Corporation is a leading global supplier of wafer fabrication equipment and services for semiconductor manufacturers worldwide markets today.
 Founded in 1980 and headquartered in Fremont, California, the company designs and manufactures plasma etch and deposition systems used to produce integrated circuits.
 Lam's technologies are essential for creating the tiny features that enable modern chips to pack more transistors and deliver greater performance.

-The company serves major semiconductor manufacturers worldwide, providing equipment for memory, logic, and advanced packaging applications.
+The company serves major semiconductor manufacturers worldwide, providing equipment for memory, logic, and advanced packaging applications across leading process technologies.
 Lam Research maintains strong relationships with leading chipmakers and benefits from the secular trend of increasing semiconductor content across various end markets.
-The company's focus on etch and deposition technologies positions it to benefit from the ongoing miniaturization of semiconductor devices.
+The company's focus on etch and deposition technologies positions it to benefit from continued miniaturization of semiconductor devices globally today.

 Lam Research financial statements